donengland/AC_GodSim/README.md

 1. Make the game

+2. Add Appropriate licenses

-2. Any ideas?
+3. Any ideas?
 Tell me!